ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-frame-setup.rst

 --------------------------------

 You can remap what output channels the quad motors are on by setting values for SERVOn_FUNCTION.
-This follows the same approach as :ref:`other output functions <channel-output-functions>`.
+This follows the same approach as :ref:`other output functions <common-rcoutput-mapping>`.

 .. note::
    Note that you do not need to set any of the SERVOn_FUNCTION values unless